TudorBo/Data-Clustering-using-K-means-Algorithm/README.md

 It uses a [wine quality dataset](https://archive.ics.uci.edu/dataset/186/wine+quality), which contains 12 features and a target variable (quality).
 It can be found on uciml repository.

+### Features
-### Featuresding the best number of clusters using the Elbow method
+- Finding the best number of clusters using the Elbow method
 - Cluster data points into a number of clusters
 - Visualize the data points and the clusters
 - Use PCA to reduce the dimensionality of the data and visualize the clusters in 2D